syncfusion-content/blazor-docs/blazor/common/right-to-left.md

 ---
 layout: post
 title: Right-To-Left (RTL) support in Blazor - Syncfusion
-description: Learn here about that how to enable the Right-To-Left (RTL) support for Syncfusion Blazor Components.
+description: Check out the documentation to enable the Right-To-Left (RTL) support for Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Right-To-Left in Blazor
+# Right-To-Left support in Syncfusion Blazor Component

 The right-to-left (RTL) support can be enabled for Syncfusion Blazor components by setting `EnableRtl` to `true`.
 This will render all the Syncfusion Blazor components in the right-to-left direction.